kenanb/kenanb-blog/_posts/2024-01-13-linux-containers-first-impressions.md

 - A lot of outdated and partial information.
 - Generally more information on LXD etc. that I had to reinterpret.

 Overall, I am really happy I spent the time to get an LXC container working.
+But it did make me wonder if LXD is a more viable starting point.

 ## Details